NeptuneRjo/commerce-API/README.md

 ## Approach

-I utilized the Repository Pattern to build this API due to its modularity and maintainability.
+The Repository Pattern was used to build this API due to its modularity and maintainability.

 I intend to add more features in the future, so the ability to easily expand upon the project was important (and building maintainable applications is an important practice regardless...).